sumukshashidhar/yourbench/prompts/question_generation/single_shot/false-premise.md

         "text_based": true,
         "no_tricks": true
     },
-    "question": "The text indicates that ocean currents and climate patterns operate independently, with no significant influence on each other.
-What's incorrect about this interpretation?", "answer": "The text demonstrates that ocean currents and climate patterns are intricately connected, with currents affecting regional temperatures and weather patterns, while atmospheric conditions influence current formation and behavior.", "reasoning": "Tests understanding of complex environmental relationships and feedback systems.", "difficulty": 4,
+    "question": "The Gulf Stream's warming effect on Western Europe must be relatively minor, since atmospheric conditions alone determine regional temperatures.
+Consider this statement's accuracy based on the passage.", "answer": "The text explicitly contradicts this assumption, showing that the Gulf Stream significantly moderates Western Europe's climate through direct heat distribution, while participating in a complex feedback loop with atmospheric conditions.", "reasoning": "Tests understanding of complex environmental relationships and challenges a common misconception about the relative importance of oceanic influences on climate.", "difficulty": 4,
-    "difficulty_justification": "Requires understanding of multiple interconnected systems and their bidirectional relationships.", "supporting_quotes": [
+    "difficulty_justification": "Requires understanding of multiple interconnected systems and their bidirectional relationships, while challenging intuitive but incorrect assumptions.", "supporting_quotes": [
         "Ocean currents act as global heat distributors, directly influencing regional climate patterns", "Changes in atmospheric temperature and wind patterns can alter ocean current behavior, creating a feedback loop", "The Gulf Stream's warm waters significantly moderate the climate of Western Europe, demonstrating the direct relationship between oceanic and atmospheric systems"
     ],
-    "quote_context": "These quotes establish the bidirectional relationship between ocean currents and climate patterns, showing how they influence and respond to each other, directly contradicting the premise of independent operation."
+    "quote_context": "These quotes directly contradict the premise by establishing the Gulf Stream's major role in climate moderation and highlighting the interconnected nature of oceanic-atmospheric systems, rather than atmospheric dominance."
 }
 ```